YuliiaKharchenko/pands-project/README.md

 3. Install the required dependencies.
 You can install them using pip:

-> pip install pandas numpy matplotlib.pyplot seaborn
+> pip install pandas numpy matplotlib seaborn

 4. Once the dependencies are installed, you can run the program by executing the analysis.py script:

 > python analysis.py

-The program will generate summary information about the dataset, histograms for each variable, scatter plots for pairs of variables, and additional analysis such as individual and mean ratios, and a correlation matrix.
+The program will generate summary information about the dataset, histograms for each variable, scatter plots for pairs of variables, and additional analysis such as individual and mean ratios, a correlation matrix, boxplots, a radviz plot.
 Explore the generated files and outputs to gain insights into the dataset.
 You can further customize the analysis according to your requirements by modifying the analysis.py script.

 ***